-From the first African American to fly across the country to the discovery of the last known slave ship in the United States, there's a lot you don't know about Black History Month.
+From the first African American to fly across the country to the first Black presidential candidate, there's a lot you don't know about Black History Month.

 The National Civil Rights Museum is in a somber location

 Everyone should visit the National Civil Rights Museum in Memphis, Tennessee; it’s an immersive experience, steeped in history and emotion.
 And it’s not only the artifacts the museum houses that are notable.
 The museum itself is located on the former site of the Lorraine Motel where Martin Luther King Jr. was tragically assassinated on April 4, 1968.
 The facade is still there to remind visitors of what happened that day.
 Noelle Trent, PhD, director of interpretations, collections, and education at the museum tells Reader’s Digest, “The preservation of historic sites, especially the Lorraine Motel, is important because the physical structures, space, and geography interpret history in a manner that can not be expressed by words or photographs.
 There is power in a place.”
 Don’t miss these 14 rarely seen photos of Martin Luther King, Jr.